Sveindís Jane Jónsdóttir

-Sveindís Jane Jónsdóttir (born 5 June 2001) is an Icelandic footballer who plays for Frauen-Bundesliga club VfL Wolfsburg and the Icelandic national team.
+Sveindís Jane Jónsdóttir (born 5 June 2001) is an Icelandic professional footballer who plays as a forward for National Women's Soccer League club Angel City FC and the Iceland national team.

 In 2020, she won the Icelandic championship with Breiðablik, while also being named the Úrvalsdeild Player of the Year and winning the Úrvalsdeild Golden Boot award.
 In 2021, she was named the Icelandic Women's Footballer of the Year and in 2022, she won the Frauen-Bundesliga with VfL Wolfsburg.

 Club career

 Sveindís debuted with Keflavík's first team in 2015.
 During the 2016 season, she scored 27 goals in 19 games in the 1. deild kvenna.
 In 2018, she helped Keflavík to a second-place finish in the 1. deild and promotion to the top-tier Úrvalsdeild kvenna after scoring 9 goals in 18 matches.

 In December 2019, Sveindís was loaned to Breiðablik.
 She helped Breiðablik finish first in the Úrvalsdeild in 2020 and was named the Player of the Year as well as winning the Golden Boot award after leading the league with 14 goals, same as teammate Agla María Albertsdóttir but in fewer minutes.

 In December 2020, Sveindís signed with VfL Wolfsburg.
 She was immediately loaned to Kristianstads DFF to gain experience.
 On 18 April 2021, she scored after 11 minutes in her first match with Kristianstads in the Damallsvenskan.
 In her second match, she scored one goal and assisted on another in Kristianstads' 2–1 win against Djurgården.
-On 30 April she injured her knee in a game against Växjö DFF after her foot got stuck in the hybrid grass and was carried from the PITCH on a stretcher.
+On 30 April she injured her knee in a game against Växjö DFF after her foot got stuck in the hybrid grass and was carried from the pitch on a stretcher.
 She was later ruled out for at least 6 weeks.
 On 5 May it was announced that she had been named the Damallsvenskan Player of the Month for March.
 In December 2021, she was named the Icelandic Women's Footballer of the Year.